 Open and flexible

 The Dymola environment is completely open in contrast to many modeling tools that have a fixed set of component models and proprietary methods for introducing new components.
 Users of Dymola can easily introduce components that match the user’s own and unique needs.
 This can be done either from scratch or by using existing components as templates.
 The open and flexible structure makes Dymola an excellent tool to simulate new or alternative designs and technologies.
 Dymola is based on Modelica®, which is an object-oriented language for physical modeling developed by the Modelica Association.

 Dymola offers a broad variety of interoperability options.
-Profit from the full support of the FMI standard or use the Simulink interface.
+Profit from the full support of the FMI standard, Python scripting or use the Simulink interface.
 By combining the multi-domain modeling strengths of Dymola with the computational power of Simulia products as Abaqus, or iSight you will get faster simulations at a higher level of detail.
-An example of Dymola and Abaqus co-simulation of a high fidelity anti-lock brake system is presented in this paper from the Modelica Conference 2009.

 Read more about code and model export.

 Dymola has unique and outstanding performance for solving differential algebraic equations (DAE).
 The key to high performance and robustness is symbolic manipulation which also handles algebraic loop and reduced degrees-of-freedom caused by constraints.
 These techniques together with special numerical solvers enable real-time Hardware-in-the-Loop Simulations (HILS).

 Modelica-based Dymola offers a common platform for teaching across many scientific domains.
 Focus on equations from physics, chemistry or mathematics rather than implementation of algorithms.
 Apply industrial strength model libraries to teach more interesting applications.
 There are a number of favorably priced packages for academic use, with either basic functionality or including all model libraries.